zhoushoujian/logger-for-cannot-duplicate/readme.md

 `show:`
 Print info on console `even if isDevEnv is false`, and save to indexedDB

+`log:`
+Print log info on console when isDevEnv is true and save in indexedDB

 `add:`
 Add one log info to indexedDB to save